Protest and dissent in China: Other protests

 Protests against the United States were held in China during the Cuban Missile Crisis.

+During the 2000s, involuntary resettlement due to urbanization and rural policy changes for development and environmental matters was a significant source of protest.
+Policy responses to these protests included cash compensation, housing relocation, employment arrangements, social insurance contributions, and "land for social security" arrangements.

 In 2011, the "October Rising" seller protest against e-commerce platform company Taobao occurred.
 With the goal of reducing counterfeits and substandard products, Taobao had increased the Taobao Mall membership fees for sellers and their required cash deposits.
 The rule changes were made without warning.
 Approximately 50,000 sellers formed the "anti-Taobao alliance" for digital protest actions and in-person protest at Alibaba's headquarters.
 The Chinese government mediated the dispute, resulting in Taobao revising its seller fees and providing 1.8 billion RMB in support for small businesses using the platform.

 Following the 2016 result of the South China Sea arbitration, Kentucky Fried Chicken ("KFC") restaurants in Chinese cities became locations for public protests.
 Protestors denounced what they viewed as United States interference in China's sovereignty issues.
 Viewing KFC as symbolic of American presence in China, the protestors called for a boycott of the restaurant chain.

 Until early 2018, there were widespread protests by military veterans in China seeking better pensions and other benefits.
 A frequent protest tactic was to demonstrate at tourist sites.
 In response to the protests, the central government established the Ministry of Veterans Affairs in March 2018.

 Following public criticism and a 2018 inquiry from the State Administration of Market Regulation, the e-commerce company Pinduoduo increased efforts to prevent sales of counterfeit goods on its platform.
 Those efforts included a penalty on sellers of ten times the trading value of goods deemed counterfeit.
 One thousand sellers responded with a protest in July 2018 at the company's headquarters, during which there were physical clashes between protestors and the company's security guards.